Check If You Have a Water Softener Draining Continuously

 If the water softener doesn't seem to be the problem, consider other reasons for low water pressure.

-What To Do If Your Water Softener System Is Constantly Running
+What To Do If You Have a Water Softener Stuck in Regeneration

-Once you've done a thorough inspection and (hopefully) found a suspicious part that could be letting your water softener system run, it's time to call a technician to take it from here.
+Once you've done a thorough inspection and (hopefully) found a suspicious part that could be keeping your water softener stuck in regeneration, it's time to call a technician to take it from here.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.